alexey1607/scalyr-community/guides/an-in-depth-guide-to-nginx-metrics.md

 A breakdown of these variables:

   * **`$request_method`** - The [HTTP method](http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html) of the request.
-Most common methods used by browsers supporting HTTP 1.1 are GET, POST, PUT and DELETE, but the spec also includes OPTIONS, HEAD, TRACE and CONNECT (details on each available at the preceding link.)
+Most common methods used by browsers supporting HTTP 1.1 are GET, POST, PUT, and DELETE, but the spec also includes OPTIONS, HEAD, TRACE and CONNECT (details on each available at the preceding link.)

   * **`$request_uri`** - The original URI requested (with arguments).
 Note that if the ultimate resource returned is different from the one requested (due to redirects or other changes), that will not be logged here -- this is what the client asked for originally.

   * **`$server_protocol`** - The application-level protocol and version used in the request.
-You'll most commonly see HTTP/1.0 or HTTP/1.1, but Nginx supports SPDY, WebSockets and several mail protocols as well.
+You'll most commonly see HTTP/1.0 or HTTP/1.1, but Nginx supports SPDY, WebSockets, and several mail protocols as well.

 -------
   **`$time_local`** - The local (server) time in the [Common Log Format](http://en.wikipedia.org/wiki/Common_Log_Format).
 That time format is `dd/mm/yyyy:hh:mm:ss UTC-offset`